A timeline on gold reserves, and Russia, and WW2

-- May 1945: Over in Asia, British troops take Rangoon (Yangon) capital city of Burma.
+- May 1945: Over in Burma, British troops take Rangoon

 US troops now make plans for a ground invasion of Japan to be carried out in November 1945.

 - 6th August 1945: US first drop an atom bomb on Hiroshima.
-US drop a second atom bomb on Nagasaki three days later.
+Three days later US drop a second atom bomb on Nagasaki.

 - 12th August 1945: Emperor of Japan informed the imperial family of his decision to surrender.
 Announced on 15th August and formally signed on 2nd September.
 The November ground invasion by US troops was accordingly called off.

 Lastly a Postscript on Battle of Britain in 1940 from Wikipedia